cgibsonmm/finding-solutions/README.md

 2. W3schools
 3. Check [stack overflow](https://stackoverflow.com/questions/3975170/javascript-how-to-join-combine-two-arrays-to-concatenate-into-one-array)
 * This is a great question and answer, it is high in upvotes
-* Scan the the question and go to the answer
+* Scan the the question quickly and go to the answer code, *this is what you were looking for!*

 **In order to understand loops and while loops**